-Type of behaviour: describe in as much detail as possible, what the child/yp did or said: Context of the behaviour: what preceded the behaviour, for example, where did the behaviour occur, what was the young person doing immediately prior to the behaviour, was the behaviour spontaneous or planned, what was the atmosphere of the environment?
+Type of behaviour: describe in as much detail as possible, what the child/yp did or said:

+Context of the behaviour: what preceded the behaviour, for example, where did the behaviour occur, what was the young person doing immediately prior to the behaviour, was the behaviour spontaneous or planned, what was the atmosphere of the environment?
 If another young person was involved, was there use of force, coercion, threats, or other forms of manipulation?

 Relationship between the child/yp involved: e.g., are they of a similar age, would they normally associate with each other; is there anything to suggest that one child/yp might be more in control than the other e.g., size, ability, status, strength differences?

 Response of the other children/yp, adult involved:e.g., did they engage freely?
 Were they uncomfortable?
 Were they anxious or fearful?

 Response of the child/yp when challenged about behaviour:e.g., were they defensive, denying, aggressive, angry, or were they passive; or were they embarrassed, regretful, taking responsibility?

 What was attempted to address the behaviour: How did you respond to the behaviour for example what did you say and do?
 How effective was this?

 What do you think caused these behaviours?
 Along with thinking about why, try to think about what needs the young person was meeting by engaging in the behaviours?

 Response of the parents when informed of their child's sexual behaviour:

 Other actions taken?
-Please document any contact r seeking advice or making a referral.
-Include whom you Signed: Date:
+Please document any contact made with other agencies for e.g., for purposes of seeking advice or making a referral.
+Include whom you spoke to, actions agreed by whom and when etc. Signed: Date: